 If you’re worshipping in church and all of a sudden emotions of love for others sweep over you, this is not indication you have actually become more loving.

 What is it that makes a person more loving?
 It’s when we surrender jealousy and selfish ambition to God.
-It’s when we stop fighting His conviction to put others above ourselves and agree to live for them.
+It’s when we stop fighting His conviction to stop being selfish and we agree to live for the good of others and not just ourselves.
 Such a surrender will not just manifest as a feeling in church.
 It will manifest in the life of the person.
 You will see the person join a Christian ministry and give of their time, energy, and resources to others.
 You will see them abandon selfish projects and dreams to spread the gospel instead.

 There will be a complete change in the life from a heart that is truly surrendered to Christ.
 There will not be just feelings of holiness and only tiny changes or no changes in the life; there will be a transformation and a daily process of sanctification.